aryan-bhagwat/100-days-of-sql/README.md

 ## 📅 Progress

-- ✅ Day 01: Basic SELECT
+- ✅ Day 1: Revenue analysis by country using SUM, CASE, and GROUP BY